tbowmo/node-red-contrib-mysensors/README.md

 msg.subType
 ```

-... the following nodes will be able to use these properties to interact with the messages from the mysensors network. ...
+The following nodes will be able to use these properties to interact with the messages from the mysensors network

-If you feed the mysdecenc node with a msg object, that contains the above properties, it will output a message conforming to the mysensors serial API protocol, as described at http://www.mysensors.org/download/serial_api_15
+If you feed the mysdecenc node with a msg object, that contains the above properties, it will output a message conforming to the mysensors serial API protocol, as described at [mysensors website](http://www.mysensors.org/download/serial_api_15)

-# Node-RED mysencap
+## Node-RED mysencap

-This will add the message properties mention under mysdecenc, to the message object of an existing Node-RED message.
+This will add the message properties mention under mysdecenc to the message object of an existing Node-RED message.
 By sending the output through mysdecenc, you can create a message that can be sent to the sensor network.